 Impact on family and social life:

-The visa holder’s decision to move to the UK on a UK tier 2 dependents visas can impact.
+The visa holder’s decision to move to the UK on a UK tier 2 dependents visa can impact.
 Their family and social life.
 It can be challenging for dependents to adjust to a new country, language, and culture.
 It can also cause disruptions in the family’s routine.
 And limit their ability to visit friends and family outside the UK.

 Limited access to public funds and social benefits:

-UK tier 2 dependent visas holders are not eligible for public funds and social benefits.
+UK tier 2 dependent visa holders are not eligible for public funds and social benefits.
 This includes healthcare, education, and housing assistance.
 This can create a financial burden and limit the visa holder’s access to essential services.

-Overall, UK tier 2 dependent visas holders must be aware of the challenges they may face.
+Overall, UK tier 2 dependent visa holders must be aware of the challenges they may face.
 While it can provide an excellent opportunity for family members to join their primary visa holders in the UK, the process can be complex, and the challenges must be carefully considered before making any decisions.

 Strategies to Overcome Challenges